mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Model package

 The `model` package is our public API which is consumed by multiple plugins.
 Having a non-idiomatic public API should not prevent us from improving the rest of the codebase.
 More code keeps getting added, and it becomes practically impossible to fix all of the issues at once.
-Rather, we choose to have consistency in that package ONLY IF changing it makes it inconsistent from an API perspective.
+Instead, we choose to have consistency in that package only if changing it makes it inconsistent from an API perspective.
 This includes both breaking changes and any inconsistencies that might appear in godocs.

 There are some rules which don’t need an API change and can be used everywhere.
 In all other packages, we should enforce correctness.
-Once we move to v6 of the mattermost-server, we can change the remaining places to match with the rest of the codebase.
+Once we move to v6 of the `mattermost-server`, we can change the remaining places to match with the rest of the codebase.

-This does NOT however mean that a developer has to fix any surrounding code to fix the style issues too.
-It’s encouraged to keep fixing things as we go, but it is NOT compulsory to do so and there is no need for a reviewer to ask for that change if it is not something that is added/edited in that PR.
+This does not, however, mean that a developer has to fix any surrounding code to fix the style issues too.
+It’s encouraged to keep fixing things as we go, but it's not compulsory to do so.
+There's also no need for a reviewer to ask for that change if it's not something that's added/edited in that PR.

 The following goes into some of the specific anti-patterns that have crept in our codebase and we should aim to correct.
 The rules which are exempt from being applied in the model package are specifically indicated.